open-politics/opol/README.md

 ### Why Opol?
 - **Better Data Access**: A robust platform that centralizes data from multiple sources (news, economic statistics, polls, legislation).
-- **Scalable & Modular**: Microservice architecture, container-based deployment, and a flexible pipeline orchestrated via Prefect.
+- **Scalable & Modular**: Microservice architecture, container-based deployment, and a flexible and highly ressource efficient pipeline orchestrated via Prefect.
 - **Extendable**: Easily add your own sources, classification schemes, or transformations.
 - **Transparency & Community**: This is a public intelligence operation—community contributions and reviews are welcomed.

 ## Features
-Opol tackles the entire data lifecycle—from ingestion to analysis—and exposes interfaces for advanced capabilities:
+Opol offers a comprehensive suite of tools and functionalities designed to streamline the entire data lifecycle for political intelligence:

-- **Scraping**: Collect data such as news, economic metrics, polls, and legislation from specified sources.
+- **Data Ingestion & Scraping**: Automate the collection of diverse data sources, including news, economic metrics, polls, and legislation across multiple regions.
+- **Advanced Search & Semantic Capabilities**: Utilize a vectorized search interface powered by SearXng meta-search, supporting queries across platforms like Google, DuckDuckGo, Wikipedia, Arxiv, and YouTube.
+- **Natural Language Processing**:
+  - **LLM Classifications**: Leverage large language models to categorize documents with event types, topics, and relevance scores.
-- **Embeddings**: Transform text into vector embeddings for semantic search and deeper NLP tasks.
+  - **Embeddings**: Generate vector embeddings for semantic search and advanced NLP tasks.
+- **Reranking**: Enhance search result relevance through semantic similarity-based reranking.
-- **Entity Extraction**: Identify people, locations, organizations, geo-political entities, and more.
-- **Geocoding**: Convert recognized locations into latitude-longitude data for mapping or geospatial analysis.
+- **Entity Recognition & Geocoding**: Identify key entities (people, locations, organizations) and convert geographical references into latitude-longitude coordinates for geospatial analysis.
-- **LLM Classifications**: Classify documents using large language models to annotate content with event types, topics, or relevance scores.
+- **Data Storage & Management**:
-- **Vector Database**: Index semantic embeddings in a specialized store (e.g., pgvector) for robust text similarity queries.
+  - **Vector Database**: Implement pgvector for efficient text similarity queries.
-- **SQL Database**: Store article metadata (topics, entities, classification scores, events) in a relational database.
+  - **SQL Database**: Manage article metadata, including topics, entities, classification scores, and events.
-- **Utilities**: Helpers like generating GeoJSON, using SearXng for meta-search, or hooking up to any LLM for contextual retrieval.
+- **Orchestration & Workflow Management**: Employ Prefect for scalable, isolated batch processing and live data operations, ensuring efficient handling of complex data pipelines.
+- **Live Services & API Integration**: FastAPI-powered microservices offer real-time data access, embeddings generation, and contextual retrieval.
+  - **Geospatial Utilities**: Tools for generating GeoJSON and integrating with SearXng for enhanced data enrichment.
+- **Extensibility & Customization**: Easily add new data sources, classification schemes, or transformations to adapt to evolving analytical needs (e.g. new LLM models).

+Many of these features are available as core processing element (like chunking & embedding all scraped content) and live inference (like embedding generation for queries or reranking).

 ## Data Coverage
 Because global coverage is huge, we focus on building reliable, modular methods that can be extended to new geographies and data sets.
 Current efforts are aimed at: